microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#4472 - Windows Terminal Session Management.md

 _This section was originally authored in the [Process Model 2.0 Spec].
 Please refer to it there for its original context._

-Previously, we've mentioned that windows who wish to have a tab open elevated will re-open as an elevated process, connected to all the content processes the window was previously connected to.
+Previously, we have mentioned that windows who wish to have a tab open elevated will re-open as an elevated process, connected to all the content processes the window was previously connected to.
 However, what happens when the window that needs to re-open as an elevated window is the monarch process?
 If the elevated